Windsooon/cherry/README.md

     >>> res.get_word_list()
     [[(2, 'physicist'), (2, 'life'), (1, 'truth'), (1, 'telling'), (1, 'slices'), (1, 'scientist'), (1, 'richard'), (1, 'nobel'), (1, 'instance'), (1, 'insightful'), (1, 'feynman'), (1, 'fellow'), (1, 'fare'), (1, 'extremely'), (1, 'experiences'), (1, 'entertaining'), (1, 'droll'), (1, 'drawn'), (1, 'collection'), (1, 'believe')]]

-As you can see, some of the words in the review didin't show up here.
+Some of the words in the review didin't show up here.
 There are two reasons for this 1) The training data didn't contain that word.
 For instance, The word `Backend` and `Engineer` never show up in training data.
 So the model don't know how to classify these words.
 2) the word is a [stop word](https://en.wikipedia.org/wiki/Stop_words).

+### How it works
+In the `cherry` folder, you can find a new folder named `datasets`.
+The five folders inside correspond to 1 to 5 points respectively. `cherry` uses the word frequency inside different folders to determine which word belongs to which score.
+When performing a classification task, `cherry` will calculate the probability of all words in the review to determine which category it belongs to.

 ### Use your own dataset
 Create a folder `your_model_name `under datasets in project path like this: